-Of course, this created many outcries of shock from everyone (besides Ethan, who's magical senses had already led him to suspect it, and Spike, who during the few seconds he hadn't been covertly watching Sam, had noticed the green eye and that half of Daniel stood in way remarkably similar to how Willow normally did.) before Willow quieted them with another gesture, saying "Okay guys, yes it's miraculous and all that, but can we go an get my body back?
+Of course, this created many outcries of shock from everyone (besides Ethan, whose magical senses had already led him to suspect it, and Spike, who, during the few seconds he hadn't been covertly watching Sam, had noticed the green eye and that half of Daniel stood in way remarkably similar to how Willow normally did) before Willow quieted them with another gesture, saying "Okay guys, yes it's miraculous and all that, but can we go an get my body back?
 And no, Xander, I'm not going to answer any of your questions about what it's like sharing a man's body."
 Xander sighed theatrically.

 "She went that way." said Ethan helpfully, vaguely waving a hand.
 "Not very far, either."